 Keep in mind that this is just a suggested daily budget based on my style of traveling, which is leaning more toward the budget side of things.
 If you want to stick to this budget, expect to sleep in dorms, eat out only a few times, and be comfortable using the cheapest and most convenient way of transportation, which often times involves walking.

-Things to Do in Moscow (3 - 4 nights)
+9 Incredible Things to Do and See in Moscow (3 - 4 nights)

 Red Square is one of the highlight of Moscow and for great reason.
 Many of Moscow's unique architectural wonders like St Basil's Cathedrals and the State Historical Museum are all located here.
 If you booked the hostel I recommended above, you will be minutes away from the Square and you can visit this place at your own leisure.